 Retention Requirement for M.S.N.
 Students

 All students are expected to maintain a cumulative average of B (3.00) or better in their graduate program.
 Students who do not maintain a cumulative B (3.00) average will have their status reviewed by the master’s program director.
-Students who achieve less than a B in a required nursing course (electives excluded) will be placed on probationary status.
+Students who achieve less than a B, including a grade of ‘U’, in any course will be placed on probationary status.
 Students in the Nurse Anesthesia option who earn a grade of less than B- in the required science courses, including CHEM 519 and BIO 535 and BIO 536, will be placed on probationary status.
 Students on probationary status must achieve a B or better in each required course over the next 9 credits.
 Two grades below B are sufficient cause for consideration of dismissal; the decision regarding students’ status will be made by the master’s program director in consult with the dean.
 Students may be required to repeat a course at the discretion of the master’s program director.

 Handbook